 Running is a repetitive exercise with no added resistance.
 Runners build muscular endurance as opposed to strength.
 Running also increases bone density as the impact of running builds calcium in the bones of the feet, legs, and even the spine.
 On the flip side, overtraining and lack of calories in your diet, compounded with strenuous running, can lead to injury or even bone loss.

 Here are five tips to keep you healthy, strong, and without injury while running.

-buy now Monitor Your Caloric Intake + Calcium Rich Foods
+Monitor Your Caloric Intake + Calcium Rich Foods

 On average (depending on bodyweight) a runner will burn 100 calories per mile.
 Meaning if you want to burn 500 calories, your target distance should be around five miles.
 To have a successful and strong run, your focus shouldn’t always be on a deficit of calories, which would cause nausea, fatigue, and potential injury on a longer run.
 Calcium-rich foods help the muscle contraction process during running preventing muscle spasms or cramping post run.

-more info Glutes + Hamstring Prep
+Glutes + Hamstring Prep

 Running involves the quadriceps, glutes, hamstrings, abs, and calves to name a few.
 The first muscle groups to experience fatigue on any long run are your glutes and hamstrings.
 To stay strong, here is a banded glute and hamstring pre-run exercise:

 - Place feet slightly wider than the hips (just a tad)

 - Sit butt back like you were sitting down in a chair and keep your chest lifted and abs engaged